clearbold/craftimport/README.md

 Feel free to use Issues for any feedback you have.
 Next step will be to break all the values and conditions in `CraftImportService.php` out to a config file for easier usage.

-## Ongoing
+## vOngoing

 Truthfully, the plugin is just a shell for writing iterative code that flows entries into Craft via its API.
+Any specific lines or updates cited below are likely outdated or have changed.

 ## v0.2.01